 This Project will enhance the Downtown area and eliminate a vacant building with a new office and retail development.
 This development with new office tenants and employees and retail patrons will have economic benefits both in the Downtown and nearby Transit Oriented Development District with Project users visiting other nearby businesses.
 Its location near several bike routes, bus lines, and the Metro Expo line will make use of alternate modes of transportation attractive to Project tenants.
-The use of Transportation Demand Management Program measures such as car share/Uber/Lift subsidies, EV ready parking spaces, and end of trip bicycle facilities along with green building features will make the Project sustainable.
+The use of Transportation Demand Management Program measures along with green building features will make the Project sustainable.
 Architectural elements such a sliding panels along second and third floor windows and the bifurcation of the Project building with separate design elements will provide an enhanced visual aesthetic in the Downtown area.

 Based on the proposed preliminary development plans and recommended conditions of approval, staff considers the Project as compatible with the surrounding neighborhood; adequately served by public facilities; and, consistent with the General Plan, Zoning Code, and all CCMC and State subdivision requirements.
-Staff believes the findings for Administrative Modification, Administrative Use Permit, Site Plan Review, General Plan Map Amendment, and Zoning Code Map Amendment, Case No. P2017-0021 can be made as outlined in Resolution No. 2017-P015 (Attachment No. 1).
+Staff believes the findings for Administrative Modification, Administrative Use Permit, Site Plan Review, General Plan Map Amendment, and Zoning Code Map Amendment, Case No. P2017-0021, CEQA required findings for replacement mitigations, and findings for the reduction in the required number of parking spaces can be made as outlined in Resolution No. 2017-P015 (Attachment No. 1).